vuestorefront/vue-storefront/packages/core/docs/general/context.md

 });
 ```

-Remember that we also use Nuxt (plugins) to provide and store each integration in the context, if you want to go with your own implementation, you must provide this as well.
+Remember that we also use Nuxt (plugins) to provide and store each integration in the context. if you want to go with your own implementation, you must provide this as well.

-By default, we are providing an implementation for Nuxt.js, so you can skip that process if you are using our core nuxt module.
+By default, we are providing an implementation for Nuxt.js, so you can skip that process if you are using our core Nuxt module.

 The `useVSFContext` always returns the keys of integrations you have created before.